prando-a/42Cursus/minishell/README.md

 ./minishell
 ```

 Minishell will display a prompt waiting for user input.
-Type commands as you would in a regular shell.
-Prompt will display the user name.
+The prompt will also display the user name.
 And the $ symbol at the end will change color based on the exit status of the last command executed:

   -  The $ will appear in green if the exit status is 0 (indicating success).
   -  The $ will appear in red if the exit status is non-zero (indicating an error).